facebook/proxygen/README.md

 ### Using it

 Proxygen is a library.
-After installing it, you can build your own C++ server.
-Try `cd`ing to the directory containing the echo server at `proxygen/httpserver/samples/echo/`.
+After installing it, you can build your C++ server.
+Try `cd` ing to the directory containing the echo server at `proxygen/httpserver/samples/echo/`.

 After building proxygen you can start the echo server with `_build/proxygen/httpserver/proxygen_echo`